treeverse/lakeFS/docs/reference/import.md

 This page describes importing from versions >= v0.24.0.
 For ealier versions, see [mvcc import](import-mvcc.md) {: .note .pb-3 }

-# Importing data from existing Object Store
+# Importing data into lakeFS
 {: .no_toc }

 ## Table of contents